Women empower the nation. Considering this, the Indian Government has started several welfare schemes for women in India.

 - Entrepreneurs who run manufacturing companies are entitled to PMMY loans.
 Examples are craftsmen, artisans, weavers, and so on.

-- These loans can be used by entrepreneurs who want to establish, expand or modernize a company providing services such as tailoring, mobile repair, photocopying, auto-repairing, beauty parlor, service centers, and more.
+- Entrepreneurs can use these loans to establish, expand or modernize a company providing services such as tailoring, mobile repair, photocopying, auto-repairing, beauty parlor, service centers, and more.

 No securities are required to qualify for this mudra yojana loan.
 Individual loans of up to Rs 50,000 are provided, but a group of women in collaboration can apply for this program.